currawong-project/libcw/notes.md

 ### TODO:

+- Check for duplicate field labels.
+Particularly when using a base record.
+  It's easy to declare a field named 'midi' and then inherit a record with a field named 'midi' - this is a crash bug.

 - DONE: Why doesn't the C7 on the downbeat of meas.
 11 sound? (... it does but is quiet due to velocity table)
 - DONE: Allow setting the location of the score player.
 This should also reset the sampler and voice control.
 - DONE: The voice ctl should respond to all-notes-off message and reset each sampler channel.